rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 Right, right...

 Can you imagine how many things can go wrong here?
-It's the devil smirking in the corner, knowing, that the possibilities for failure are endless, however, later in the article we will define and address the important issues.
+It's the devil smirking in the corner, knowing, that the possibilities for failure are endless, however, we will address some of them.

 To give you a quick idea: a separate blog post can be written only about the security, not to mention scalability, extensibility and a few other compulsory properties to make it production ready.

 The goal isn't to build the best one, nor it is to compete with the existing ones.

-There are many ways how such platform can be built, however, the main idea of this article and the project is to get familiar with `Pekko` and its modules such as `pekko-http`, `pekko-stream`, `pekko-cluster` and a few interesting concepts revolving around actor model concurrency, such as:
+Put simply, the goal of this project is to get familiar with `Pekko` and its modules such as `pekko-http`, `pekko-stream`, `pekko-cluster` and a few interesting concepts revolving around actor model concurrency, such as:
 - cluster nodes and formation
 - cluster aware routers
 - remote worker actors